secretstartups/handbook/people-group/promotions-transfers/index.html.md

 - Creating the correct Access Requests for systems needed and for systems no longer needed.
 - Create any training issue that may be required.
-- Reminding the team member to update their title on the team page.
+- Reminding the team member to update their title on the team page, on their GitLab profile, in Zoom, in Slack and on professional networks like Linkedin.
+If relevant, remind them to order new business cards as well.
 - If we are in the middle of company wide 360 reviews, it is encouraged that the current manager and new manager arrange a successful handover of the feedback, whether sync or async.

 ## Compliance